Tess Brady

-Tess Brady (born 1948) is a writer and interviewer/presenter.
+Tess Brady (born 1948) is a writer, interviewer and presenter.
 She was the inaugural artistic director for Clunes Booktown Festival.

 Biography

 Brady was born in Adelaide, South Australia.
 She studied at the University of Adelaide, Flinders University, Exeter University, and Deakin University.
 She has an honours degree in Philosophy, a Masters in Educational Linguistics and a Doctorate in Writing.
 She has taught Writing at the University of South Australia, Griffith University and Deakin University.
 With Associate Professor Nigel Krauth she was founding editor of TEXT which she co-edited for 9 years.

 Brady has been published in a number of genres including Children's Picture Books, Adult Radio Drama, Self Help Books and Crime Fiction.
 She is the presenter and interviewer for the What I Wrote series of DVDs on Australian playwrights.

 Brady has one daughter, the documentary filmmaker Catherine Gough-Brady.
 Brady lives in Clunes, rural Victoria.